Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 • All other U.S. states

-If you live in Florida, Kentucky, or South Carolina, you may already have zero-deductible glass protection baked into your comprehensive coverage — check your policy documents or call your insurer to confirm.
+If you live in Florida, Kentucky, or South Carolina, zero-deductible glass protection is already built into your comprehensive coverage by law — confirm with your insurer or check your policy documents.
 If you're in any other state, you'll need to actively add full glass coverage to your policy.
+Understanding how deductibles work across your entire policy can help you see where full glass coverage fits into your overall financial picture.

 Compare Car Insurance Rates in Ohio